NoNotNotes/Yuubi/content/CMPA/MS1-Handout.md

 1. Provide rest *to decrease the oxygen demand.*
 2. Position the client in semi-fowlers.
-3. Provide O2 therapy *to increase oxygen supply*. àneeds order of the doctor
+3. Provide O2 therapy *to increase oxygen supply*. → needs order of the doctor
    1. 2-4 lpm, average of 3 lpm
 4. Drugs:
    1. Vasodilators
-      1. Short acting – sublingual, promotes vasodilation àIncreased blood supply to the heart.
+      1. Short acting – sublingual, promotes vasodilation → Increased blood supply to the heart.
          1. Nitroglycerin (NTG)
          2. Isodil
       2. Long-acting